This post was updated to reflect current trends and information.

 SAP Business One

 It is an ERP solution for small businesses designed to automate key business functions.
 Can be deployed On-premises or cloud.

 It is an ERP solution for large enterprises.
 SAP S/4HANA has built-in intelligent technologies, machine learning, and advanced analytics.
 Could be deployed in public/private cloud, hybrid, and on-premises.

 It is a Cloud ERP for small and medium-sized enterprises.
 SAP Business ByDesign is sold and operated by software as a service model.

 It is Oracle’s Cloud ERP solution for Small and Mid-sized Enterprises.
 NetSuite offers modular systems ranging from finance to supply chain management, invoicing, and more.

-This a cloud-based ERP software solution with high ROI was designed by an American provider of cloud-based Financial management Sage Intacct, Inc. Sage Intacct includes core financial modules with possibility to add additional modules.
+This cloud-based ERP software solution with high ROI was designed by an American provider of cloud-based Financial management Sage Intacct, Inc. Sage Intacct includes core financial modules with possibility to add additional modules.

-It is a complete Cloud ERP solution for all your business management needs, created for flexible workplace such as mobile, remote work.
+It is a complete Cloud ERP solution for all your business management needs, created for flexible workplace such as mobile, and remote work.

 It is an enterprise ERP software provided by an Indian multinational company Tally Solutions Pvt.
 Ltd.

 As you might have noticed, CRM and ERP systems are not competing systems, but one complements the other.
 In fact, some big ERP systems, they offer their own CRM modules, to keep the whole process under one umbrella.
 Both software systems help for efficient and cost-effective enterprise management.